AdobeDocs/commerce-operations.en/help/configuration/cache/config-varnish-final.md

 ## Check page load times

-If Varnish is working, any Commerce page with cacheable blocks should load in less than 150ms.
-Examples of such pages are the front door and [storefront](https://glossary.magento.com/storefront) [category](https://glossary.magento.com/category) pages.
+If Varnish is working, any Commerce page with cacheable blocks should load in less than 150 ms. Examples of such pages are the front door and [storefront](https://glossary.magento.com/storefront) [category](https://glossary.magento.com/category) pages.

 Use a browser inspector to measure page load times.